DTJF/cmakefbc/_Licence.md

 Welcome to package cmakefbc, an extension for the CMake build management system to support the FreeBASIC (FB) programming language.
-Following links give further information
+Find further information at the following links

 - [about CMake](http://www.cmake.org), and